expressjs/expressjs.com/4x/en/api/router-route.md

-Returns an instance of a single route which can then be used to handle HTTP verbs with optional middleware.
-Using `router.route()` is a recommended approach to avoiding duplicate route naming and thus typo errors.
+Returns an instance of a single route which you can then use to handle HTTP verbs with optional middleware.
+Use `router.route()` to avoid duplicate route naming and thus typo errors.

-Building on the `router.param()` example from before, we see how `router.route()` allows us to easily specify the various HTTP verb handlers.
+Building on the `router.param()` example above, the following code shows how to use `router.route()` to specify various HTTP method handlers.

 ```js
 var router = express.Router();